G-dH/vertical-workspaces/README.md

 - Control over transition animations, including speed
 - Window search provider with *Space* hotkey allows quick window navigation
 - Recent files search provider with *Ctrl + Space* hotkey
+- Extensions search provider with *Ctrl + Shift + Space* hotkey allows to search for extensions, open their settings and enable or disable them
 - Reorder workspaces in overview using *Shift + Scroll* or *Shift + Page Up/Down*
 - Adds *Force Quit*, *Close Windows on Current Workspace* and *Move Windows to Current Workspace* items to app icon menu.
 The latter action can be activated using *Shift + click* on app icon
 - Change notification banners and OSD popups position